OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/expense-report/README.md

 If you’re creating an image, use a 16:9 aspect ratio.
 Save the image as a transparent PNG at 2x size to ensure good resolution across endpoints.

-* For YouTube, Vimeo, and DailyMotion Inline Media Cards, the “play” button will not need to be added.
 * Update the image URL to link to your desired image and specify the URL for the selection action.
 * <b>Note:</b> A radius feature for adding rounded corners to the image is coming soon.
 In the meantime, you can manually add a 6px radius to the corners.